Tools & Materials

 I loved a bra on your blog.
 Can I buy a pattern for it?

 If I used a pattern that can be purchased, it will be noted on that page.
 Otherwise, it was a custom design.

 Will you offer a pattern for a plunge/demi/single-dart/strapless (or other design) bra?

 I have a few designs I am working on and they will remain top secret until they are released. 🙂

 I’m looking for a demi bra pattern.
 Do they exist?

-I have a funny answer to that.
 “Demi” is a really loose designer-y term and means a lot of things to different people.
-If you are looking to create a bra with a shorter neckline, this is an easy alteration to any pattern.
+If you are looking to create a bra with a lower neckline, this is an easy alteration to any pattern.
 My article on Bra Styles demonstrates how different necklines create different looks.